Wykeham, Scarborough

-It consists of a main street adjacent to the only pub; The Downe Arms.
-It lies around 7 mi away from Scarborough and surrounding villages include: East Ayton, West Ayton, Snainton, Hutton Buscel, Brompton and Ruston.
+It consists of a main street adjacent to the only pub, The Downe Arms.
+It lies around 7 mi away from Scarborough.
+Surrounding villages include East Ayton, West Ayton, Snainton, Hutton Buscel, Brompton and Ruston.
 It has a cricket ground also which is hidden away in a small turning off the main road.
 To the north of the village is Wykeham Forest, which covers over 1,114 acre.

 According to the 2011 UK census, Wykeham parish had a population of 280, a decrease on the 2001 UK census figure of 290.
 In 2015, North Yorkshire County Council estimated that population had remained static at 280.

+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

+The name Wykeham possibly derives from the Old English wīchām meaning 'village associated with a Roman vicus'.

-A nunnery was established at Wykeham between 1140 and 1160 that was located to the south east of the village.
+A nunnery was established to the south-east of Wykeham between 1140 and 1160.
 The Anglican church in the village is a grade II* listed building.
 St Helen's and All Saints Parish Church was built between 1853 and 1855 by William Butterfield.
 A primary school is tied to the church.
 Wykeham Church of England Primary School, which has a nominal capacity of 60 pupils, was rated Good by Ofsted in 2016.

-Charm Park, a Point-to-point racecourse is close by the village, as are the Wykeham Lakes.
+Charm Park, a point-to-point racecourse, is close to the village, as are the Wykeham Lakes.